Šumadija: Culture

 The most common folk costume of Serbia is that of Šumadija.
 It includes the national hat, the Šajkača, and the traditional leather footwear, opanci.
 Older villagers still wear their traditional costumes.

-The fertile region of Šumadija is particularly known for its plums and Slivovitz (Šljivovica), whose productions are of great importance to Šumadija Serbs and play a part in several of their local customs.
+The fertile region of Šumadija is particularly known for its plums and Slivovitz (Šljivovica), the production of which is of great importance to Šumadija Serbs and plays a part in several of their local customs.

 Anthropology

 Studies by J. Cvijić

 In the Šumadija regions – Kačer, Gruža, Lepenica, Kragujevačka Jasenica, Smederevsko Podunavlje and Jasenica, Kosmaj and in the villages around Belgrade, 8,894 kin families with 52,475 households were included in the study of J. Cvijić.
 Of these, only 464 families with 3,603 houses were "old" (starinci, also called "natives"), which is close to the number of families of unknown descent (470 families with 2,464 houses), with the rest of the population being settlers (7,960 families, 46,408 houses). Šumadija was settled from almost all of the regions of the then Kingdom of Yugoslavia, though most of which came from the Dinaric areas, that is, Montenegro, Bosnia and Herzegovina, from Raška and Sandžak, Dalmatia, Lika, and the rest of the Dinaric areas.
 In lesser numbers they hailed from Kosovo, from Metohija, and the rest of the Yugoslav regions.

 According to the studies by J. Cvijić, almost 90% of the families of Šumadija descended from settler families of various Serb ethnographic groups.
 The Dinaric group was predominant, while other South Slavic regions are included in lesser percentages.
 This diverse population blended, mutually permeated and leveled, thus creating an ethnographic group (the Šumadinci), with characteristical psychical traits.

 Cvijić noted the particular striking character of the Šumadinci as "something very strong, bold, with great activeness, and healthy nerves", that many of them are capable, "it seems, they manage to succeed in any enterprise", and that "there is increasingly appearing personalities with great will", "Foreign observers would have the impression that everyone thrives with intractible persistence and tenacity", "Rigid traditionalism has almost completely disappeared.
 All adapt to new ways of life.
 There is less talk, less epic poems and epic preferences than in pure Dinaric people".
 Among other traits, the Šumadinac has "common sense, measures and sense of reality.
 They know how to assess things and events fairly and without anger, when they are fully aware of these.
 The peasants are often characterized by sensing measures, which is rarely held by their schooled compatriots."
 They were shown to be a very honest and humorous people.